About FIRST® Team 88

 TJ²'s strategy group is in charge of choosing the strategic path that will lead the team to victory.
 At kickoff, the strategy group leads the discussion on the team’s priorities in the game.
 During the design phase, the strategy group makes sure that the robot is being designed to meet the team’s game priorities.
 At competitions, the strategy group is involved in scouting which is how our team gathers information about other teams.
 With the scouting information, the drive team can be advised on the best way to work with their partners and against their competitors.
 If our chosen strategy leads us to the final matches of a competition our team strategy selects other teams to form an alliance with our team.

 Fundraising - our entire team is involved in funding the business plan of our team.
-We want this team to be open to all, so members are encouraged to raise more than they need individually to help others in need.
+We want this team to be open to all, so members are encouraged to raise more than they need individually to help other teammates in need.